eastgenomics/eggd_generate_fusion_workbook/README.md

 - `-iarriba_files`: An array of DNAnexus file IDs of Arriba output fusion files from STAR aligned BAMs
 - `-imultiqc_files`: An array of DNAnexus file IDs of MultiQC output metrics file
 - `-iSF_previous_runs_data` : The DNAnexus file ID of a static file containing historical STAR-Fusion data
-- `ireference_sources` : The DNAnexus file ID of a static file containing aggregated data source from COSMIC, FusionDGB2 and ChimerDB
+- `-ireference_sources` : The DNAnexus file ID of a static file containing aggregated data source from COSMIC, FusionDGB2 and ChimerDB
 - `iprevious_positives`: The DNAnexus file ID of a static file containing previously reported fusions

 ## How does this app work?